bpesquet/artificial_metacognition/notes/confidence/README.md

 #### Balance of Evidence

 In a multi-accumulator model, confidence can be seen as the distance between them at the time of decision (i.e. threshold reached).
-This measure is called the *Balance of Evidence* (BoE) {cite}`mamassianVisualConfidence2016`.
+This measure is called the *Balance of Evidence* (BoE) [[Mamassian, 2016]](../../references/confidence/Mamassian2016.md).

 ![Balance of Evidence example](images/BoE.png)